Mark Staufer: Early life and education

 Mark Staufer was born and raised in Auckland, New Zealand the only son of Franz and Jule Staufer.
 His parents divorced when he was less than a year old, and he was brought up by his mother and strict grandparents, Eileen and Andrew Jackson before being sent at the age of 8 to Dilworth School, a boarding school in Auckland.
-Staufer was expelled from Dilworth for poor attitude and poor attendance and at age 14 was enrolled at Onehunga High School, where he was also eventually expelled at age 16.
+Staufer was expelled from Dilworth after phoning a tabloid newspaper, the Sunday News, to report ongoing sexual abuse by masters.
+At age 14 was enrolled at Onehunga High School, where he was also eventually expelled at age 16.

 Finally, Staufer was sent to Mount Roskill Grammar School in Auckland, where he met future actor, Russell Crowe.
 Crowe took the newcomer under his wing and the two became fast and close friends.
 At MRGS they formed a band together along with a classmate, Dave Franklin, called '’Dave Decent & the Interrogatives'’ (later changed to Dave Deceit & the Interrogatives), with Staufer playing bass, Crowe singing and playing guitar and the eponymous Franklin on the drums.
 Staufer and Crowe also became editors of the school paper, The Phoenix, and took the opportunity to write favourable reviews of their band's performances.
 The two forged a friendship and a professional relationship that would last throughout their adult lives.

 After graduating from Mt.
 Roskill, Staufer attended the journalism school at the Auckland Technical Institute (which is now Auckland University of Technology).